-The Classifier Mask subfield specifies a bitmap in which bits that have the value 1 identify a subset of the classifier parameters whose values need to match those of the corresponding parameters in a given MSDU for that MSDU to be classified to the TS of the affiliated TSPEC.
+When the Classifier type is a value less than or equal to 5, the Classifier Mask subfield specifies a bitmap in which bits that have the value 1 identify a subset of the classifier parameters whose values need to match those of the corresponding parameters in a given MSDU for that MSDU to be classified to the TS of the affiliated TSPEC.
 The bitmap is ordered from the LSB to the MSB, with each bit pointing to one of the classifier parameters of the same relative position as shown in this subclause based on classifier type.
 An incoming MSDU that failed to be classified to a particular TS may be classified to another active TS based on the frame classifier for that TS.
 If, however, all the frame classifiers for the active TS have been exhausted, the MSDU does not belong to any active TS and is classified to be a best-effort MSDU.
 In cases where there are more bits in the bitmap than classifier parameters that follow, the MSBs that do not point to any classifier parameters are reserved.

+When the Classifier Type is equal to 6, the Classifier Mask subfield is three octets in length.
+It contains a sequence of nine two-bit Classifier Mask Control subfields.
+Each Classifier Mask Control subfield applies to a specific target field of the MAC header.
+It determines whether the target field is included in the comparison and whether an additional bitmask (the target field filter mask) is present.
+When the target field filter mask is present, it determines which bits of the target field are used in the comparison.
+Table 8-xx0 specifies the interpretation of the Classifier Mask Control subfield.

+Table 8-xx0 – Interpretation of the Classifier Mask Control subfield values.